 “If you have family photos in your possession please label them now, preferably with name, date and place.
 That one simple step will make it easier for family members who inherit the photos to understand their genealogical value.
 Unidentified photos at some point will likely get tossed,” she says.

-Carol also suggests sharing photographs with other lines of the family.
+Carol also suggests sharing photographs with other lines of your family.
 She says your great-grandparents are very likely the great-grandparents of other people who may be grateful to have a photograph of your common ancestor.
 Making high-resolution digital copies of images is easy and doesn’t cost anything.

 Perhaps a distant relative will return the favor someday!